ruprekhab/Loan-Eligibility/README.md

 <p>Model Evaluation: Accuracy, confusion matrix, and classification report are used to evaluate the model's performance on both training and testing data.
 <p>The following steps were followed for this model:

-* Data Preprocessing:
-Categorical columns (home_ownership, loan_purpose, loan_grade, past_default_status) are converted into numerical data using pd.get_dummies.
-* Splitting Data:
-The dataset is split into training and testing sets using train_test_split from sklearn.
-* Features are scaled using StandardScaler to ensure the data is on a comparable scale.
 * Model Training:
 A Logistic Regression model is created with the lbfgs solver and a maximum of 200 iterations.
 It is then trained on the scaled training data.
 * Model Evaluation: